Siege of Nubl and al-Zahraa: Background

+The siege

-The majority-Shiite towns of Nubl and al-Zahraa, with a combined population of 35,000–60,000, were placed under siege by the opposition group the Free Syrian Army (FSA), starting in July 2012.
-Movement out of Nubl was severely curtailed and relied on goods being airlifted by the Syrian Army.
-Although relations between the inhabitants of Nubl and the surrounding villages were normally friendly, during the ongoing Syrian Civil War, anti-government supporters from nearby Sunni villages claimed that Nubl and al-Zahraa hosted pro-government militias that launched attacks against opposition supporters.
-There were numerous tit-for-tat kidnappings between Nubl and pro-opposition villages in the vicinity.
-After months of rebel siege and continuous reciprocal kidnappings, popular committees in the two towns agreed to begin negotiations with Sunni rebels on 27 March 2013.
+The majority-Shia towns of Nubl and al-Zahraa, with a combined population of 35,000–60,000, were placed under siege by the Free Syrian Army (FSA) opposition group, beginning in July 2012.
+Movement out of Nubl was severely curtailed and residents relied on goods being airlifted by the Syrian Army.
+Relations between the inhabitants of Nubl and the surrounding villages were normally friendly, however during the ongoing civil war, anti-government supporters from nearby Sunni villages claimed that Nubl and al-Zahraa were hosting shabiha pro-government militias that launched attacks against opposition supporters.
+There were numerous tit-for-tat kidnappings between Nubl and pro-opposition villages in its vicinity.
+After months of rebel siege and continuous reciprocal kidnappings, popular committees in the two towns agreed to begin negotiations with the Sunni rebels on 27 March 2013.
 The agreement to negotiate was organised by Kurdish parties from the neighbouring Kurd Dagh region, controlled by the Kurdish-led PYD.
-The talks were to be brokered by Kurds, and several kidnapped individuals had been freed on both sides.
-Over the following years, the only land route that brought some food and essential goods came from the Kurdish-held town of Afrin, to the north.
+The talks were to be brokered by the Kurds, and several kidnapped individuals had been freed on both sides.
+Over the following years, the only land route that brought some food and essential goods came from the then-Kurdish-held town of Afrin, to the north.

-In mid-2013, 125 Hezbollah fighters were sent via helicopters to reinforce the government defenses.
+In mid-2013, 125 Hezbollah fighters were deployed via helicopters to reinforce the government defenses.

-In February 2014, al-Qaeda's al-Nusra Front and other Islamist groups captured the al-Ma’amel industrial area in the south of al-Zahraa.
+In February 2014, al-Qaeda's al-Nusra Front and other Islamist groups captured the al-Ma'amel industrial area in the south of al-Zahraa.

-On 23 November 2014, the al-Nusra Front, along with other Islamist factions, started a three-front assault on the two towns and seized the industrial area southeast of al-Zahraa.
-They also advanced into the eastern outskirts of Nubl, which they targeted with dozens of mortar shells and dozens of hell cannon shells, after capturing buildings that were part of the first government line of defense.
-Beside the regular government troops, the towns were defended by its villagers.
+On 23 November 2014, the al-Nusra Front, along with other Islamist factions, launched a three-front assault on the two towns and seized the industrial area southeast of al-Zahraa.
+They also advanced into the eastern outskirts of Nubl, which they targeted with dozens of mortar and hell-cannon shells after capturing buildings that were part of the government's first line of defense.
+Besides the regular Syrian Armed Forces troops and Hezbollah, the towns were also defended by their residents.
 By the next day, both areas were recaptured by government forces.
 Between eight and 43 rebels were killed during the two-day offensive.